Gilbert S. Omenn Fellowship

 The next call for nominations will open in March 2025.

 The overall purpose of the Gilbert S. Omenn Fellowship is to enable talented, early-career physician-scientists combining biomedical research, public health, and clinical medicine to participate actively in health- and medicine-related study processes of the National Academies of Sciences, Engineering, and Medicine (the National Academies), promoting the integration of public health and medicine — both scientifically and through practice and policy.
 The Omenn Fellowship aims to foster a cadre of physician-scientists who will integrate biomedical research, population health, and health policy and will expand the nation’s capacity for research, leadership, and policy development that advances health.
-The program especially welcomes nominations of historically underrepresented candidates.

 The award is named for Dr. Gilbert S. Omenn, the Harold T. Shapiro Distinguished University Professor of Computational Medicine & Bioinformatics, Internal Medicine, Human Genetics, and Public Health at the University of Michigan.
 He is a physician-scientist whose career bridges biomedical research, public health and public policy, and academic medical center leadership.
 This fellowship reflects the integrative role that is emblematic of his professional achievements.